-The contenders to replace Alan Pardew at West Brom - Independent.ie — Nigeria Today
+Former Charlton and West Ham boss Alan Pardew axed as West Brom prepare for Championship - City A.M. — Nigeria Today

 |

+I am the Deputy Sports Editor at City A.M.
+I previously worked as John Grogan MP [..]
+Show more.
+Follow Ross.
+AFC Bournemouth v West Bromwich Albion – Premier League.
+Alan Pardew recorded just one win in 18 Premier League matches while manager of West …

+Why Alan Pardew's departure from West Brom says more about the Premier League than meets the eye

+Bottom-of-table West Brom part company with manager Alan Pardew

-West Brom interested in Graham Potter after sacking struggling Alan Pardew
+West Brom news: Alan Pardew handed six-figure pay off as Hawthorns chiefs eye replacement

 Do you have something awesome to share with the world?
 Click here to share